-\begin{example} We count the number of curves of the type where all components and singularities are defined over $k$.
-The plane conics form a $\mathbb{P}^5$ and every reducible $k$-conic is either a pair of different $k$-lines, a conjugate pair of lines, or a double $k$-line.
+2mm \textbf{One conic and three $k$-lines with two of the lines tangent to the conic.} \\ The plane conics form a $\mathbb{P}^5$ and every reducible $k$-conic is either a pair of different $k$-lines, a conjugate pair of lines or a double $k$-line.
 So the number of irreducible plane conics over $k$ is given by

-Pick two $k$-points $A,B$ on the conic and take the tangent lines at these points, they meet in a point $P$.
-Choose two more $k$-points on the conic and take the line through them.
-We need to subtract the case where $P$ is on all three lines.
+Pick 2 $k$-points $A,B$ on the conic and take the tangent lines at these points, they meet in a point $P$.
+Choose 2 more $k$-points on the conic and take the line through them.
+We need to subtract the case where $P$ is on all 3 lines.
 If $\text{char}(k)\neq2$ then the lines through $A$ and $B$ are the only lines through $P$ that are tangent to the conic.
 There are $q-1$ other $k$-points on the conic that each determine a line through $P$.
-Each line gets determined twice this way so we get
+Each line is selected twice this way, so we obtain